-- 21.7.1.
-An embedded generator must ensure that an embedded generating unit's contribution to the harmonic distortion levels in the supply voltage at the point of connection between the embedded generating unit and the distribution system is within the system standards referred to in clause 20.5.1. - 21.7.2.
-An embedded generator must comply with IEEE Standard 519-2014: Recommended Practice and Requirements for Harmonic Control in Electrical Power Systems and the current harmonic limits in Table 3. - 21.7.3.
-Notwithstanding clause 21.7.2, a distributor may allocate current harmonic distortion limits for an embedded generator according to AS 61000.3 to reduce harmonic levels in the voltage for the purpose of maintaining proper operation of a REFCL, to the extent that harmonic filtering by the distributor is not feasible to achieve this outcome.
+21.7.1.
+An embedded generator must ensure that an embedded generating unit's contribution to the harmonic distortion levels in the supply voltage at the point of connection between the embedded generating unit and the distribution system is within the system standards referred to in clause 20.6.1.

+21.7.2.
+An embedded generator must comply with IEEE Standard 519-2014: Recommended Practice and Requirements for Harmonic Control in Electrical Power Systems and the current harmonic limits in Table 5.